 History of Val Thorens

-This section tells you about the history of Val Thorens from 1971 to the present.
+This page tells you about the history of Val Thorens from 1971 to the present.
 It was quite a gamble when it was dreamed up by developer Schnebelen, and promoted by mayor Fontanet.
 It began with just 3 draglifts, and at first it seemed like 'a snowy version of the Far West.'
 The gamble paid off, and it's now prospering, and one of France's premier ski resorts.
+Read about the history of Val Thorens here.

-Val Thorens began on 18th December 1971, when the first 3 draglifts were opened.
+Val Thorens began on 18th December 1971, when the first three draglifts were opened.

 In 1967, Les Menuires had been built, and in 1969, the access road was extended up to Val Thorens.
 The key people at the origin of Val Thorens were Pierre Schnebelen, a property developer who planned and promoted the ski resort, and Joseph Fontanet, a politician who was mayor of the commune of St Martin de Belleville, and championed the scheme.
 (Fontanet was a Resistance fighter in the war; he was assassinated in Paris in 1980).